February 10, 2020

-As the MMEA All-State Orchestra and Bands prepare for the culminating concerts of their season on Saturday, February 15, at Orchestra Hall, bass player Meghan Weiss reflects on her experience rehearsing and performing side-by-side with the Minnesota Orchestra last October as part of the Orchestra’s “Hear Into The Future Week.”
+As the MMEA All-State Orchestra and Bands prepare for the culminating concerts of their season on Saturday, February 15, 2020, at Orchestra Hall, bass player Meghan Weiss reflects on her experience rehearsing and performing side-by-side with the Minnesota Orchestra in October 2019 as part of the Orchestra’s “Hear Into The Future” week.

 My name is Meghan Weiss.
 I am a sophomore at Willmar Senior High School.
 I was honored with the great experience of being part of a MMEA All-State Orchestra that collaborated with the Minnesota Orchestra in October 2019.
 I was very excited about this event because I knew it was a once-in-a-lifetime opportunity.
 It was an experience where I got to see where music could take me—and what hard work and dedication to music might bring me.